Un Rêve

 But this back of a jetliner seat is the very unexpected culmination of four and a half years of dedication to learning French, and three years of a brutal indoctrination into the fear of international travel.
 After the first of this year, I am granted paid vacation time, and staying grounded has left me with more than usual airline miles on my credit card.
 However this would not have been enough, and the simple question of where I would go if I could go anywhere, posed by my research department, prompted an instant answer that led to more research, and now this.
 Maybe I’ll get stuck here when a new international lockdown takes place.
 Maybe not.
 Eh bien.
 I’ve asked myself why I was studying French so diligently, because I would never go abroad again.
 One could dream, have un rêve.

-So after more than twenty straight hours of traveling this day, a bit dazed, wobbly and with vision blurred by stress, I scanned my new passport, submitted to a forced facial recognition scan, and stepped out toward the rental car office at Charles de Gaulle airport, Paris.
+So after more than twenty straight hours of traveling this day, a bit dazed, wobbly and with vision blurred by stress, I scanned my new passport, got my whole body scanned involuntarily, and stepped out toward the rental car office at Charles de Gaulle airport, Paris.
 Note the time on the featured photograph.

 I got my car, and after a very difficult time getting out of the absurdly designed parking area, I hit the freeways laughing with joy, because my fears of driving here, bad eyesight and all, instantly evaporated.
 I used the toll autoroutes to get as quickly as possible from the outskirts of Paris, and was amazed at how close the landscape looked to my Willamette Valley in winter.
 Same color palette, with bare trees and conifers, same low, grey sky and same misty drizzle.
 The country alongside the autoroutes (like Interstate freeways) was very open, very rich agricultural land, and very packed with high-tension pylons and lines, railroad tracks, industrial concerns large and small, even strip malls and terrible looking restaurants, many with pseudo-American names and themes.
 It all felt very Americanized, with needless use of English words.
 In the distance at one point were the twin cooling towers of a steaming nuclear power plant.
 Naturally, this being France, not Oregon.